Overview

 2026-04-04

-+ Alfred IDE — VS Code-compatible IDE (powered by code-server 4.114.0) + Commander extension for AI-powered development
++ Alfred IDE — VS Code-compatible IDE (code-server 4.115.0); Commander extension bundled but broken in this GA

 1.6 GB